broadinstitute/polyphonia/README.md

 - Consensus genomes (aligned or not aligned, not both; at least one file required):
 	-c | --consensus FILE(S)	Unaligned consensus genome or genomes [null] -a | --consensus-aligned FILE	Consensus genomes pre-aligned to reference as fasta alignment; reference provided by --ref must appear first [null]
-	-g | --min-covered FLOAT	Minimum proportion genome covered for a sample to be included [0.98]
+	-g | --min-covered FLOAT	Minimum proportion genome covered at minimum read depth for a sample to be included [0.95] -r | --min-depth INT		Minimum read depth for a position to be used for comparison; can only be used with bam files as input [100]

 - Within-sample diversity (any combination; at least one file required):
 	-b | --bam FILE(S)		Aligned and trimmed reads as bam file(s); must use reference provided by --ref [null]